Sunday, 17 July 2022

 HILDA FERGUSON

 It's unknown if Louise Brooks knew either of the Butterflies as while she had also been a Ziegfeld Girl in 1925, both Dot and Lawson were dead by that time.
 Hilda Ferguson was however also in the Follies from 1923 to 1925 at the same time Louise was.
-Also in 1927 Hilda had left the Follies to appear in another show "Yours Truly" (described as a "gangster musical") and I discovered that one of the other girls in that show was actress Anastasia Reilly who was a good friend of Louise's so it's entirely possible Louise and the Shimmy Girl did meet.
+Also in 1927 Hilda had left the Follies to appear in another show "Yours Truly" (described as a "gangster musical") and in going over showbills I discovered that one of the other girls in that show was actress Anastasia Reilly who was a good friend of Louise's so it's entirely possible Louise and the Shimmy Girl did meet.
 But even if they did not Louise undoubtably understood them and their fates as it was a fate she had begun to worry awaited her by the end of the thirties.
 After refusing to do the voiceovers or reshoots for "The Canary Murder Case" Louise broke up with her latest lover and returned to Hollywood where she was given a few supporting roles in lightweight comedies which she handled with her usual effortless charm.
-However after spending some time in her studio penalty box in 1931 director William Wellman (who had directed her in "Beggars Of Life") offered her a lead role in "Public Enemy", the classic gangster movie starring Jimmy Cagney which would make Jean Harlow a star but which the unpredictable Louise turned down.
-She also turned down a role in a non descript Buck Jones western as beneath her.
-That was the last straw for the studio, fed up with her attitude, and she would never be offered a lead role again in a major studio production.
+However after spending some time in her studio penalty box in 1931 director William Wellman (who had directed her in "Beggars Of Life") offered her a lead role in "Public Enemy", the classic gangster movie starring Jimmy Cagney which would make Jean Harlow a star but which the ever unpredictable Louise turned down.
+She had also turned down a role in a non descript Buck Jones western as beneath her.
+Turning down Wellman was the last straw for the studio, fed up with her attitude, and she would never be offered a lead role again in a major studio production.
 Soon she was reduced to minor roles in a comedy short directed by Fatty Arbuckle in one of his last films, a chorus girl role in a musical and another minor role in a gangster film made by a producer known for his casting couch which ended up on the cutting room floor.
 Like Jean Arthur and Marceline Day her last two films were mediocre low budget westerns including "Empty Saddles" with Buck Jones and "Overland Stage Raiders" (1938) with John Wayne.
 She was warned by friends that she would never be given any better roles and she was in danger of being seen as another desperate potential call-girl so she gave in and left Hollywood for good in 1940.
 In some panic she married a dancer with whom she started a dance studio but Louise was simply not temperamentally suited to marriage or running a business and by the mid forties she was single, unemployed and back in New York.
 She didn't find any stage work but ironically the actress who twice refused a voice audition found some work in radio, but it didn't last and like Hilda Ferguson she ended up working as a store clerk.
 Inevitably her desperation and heavy drinking led her to some time as an escort until one of her ex lovers, CBS Chairmen William Paley, gave her a lifetime stipend that enabled her to pay her rent and engage in her main occupation by that point; drinking herself into a stupor and feeling sorry for herself.
 Eventually in the 1950's she would be rediscovered living quietly in Rochester, New York and create a new sunset career as a perceptive writer on silent films.
 In the end the Canary may have returned to her cage but unlike the Butterflies she was finally able to sing.

 MV5-BYj-Uz-Nm-Q0-Yz-Mt-OTBl-YS00-Mz-U3-LTgx-MDYt-Mj-A0-ZDMz-ODdi-ZWVj-Xk-Ey-Xk-Fqc-Gde-QXVy-MTE2-Nz-A0-Ng-V1